ironfroggy/react-es6-app-boilerplate/README.md

-## React App ES6 Boilerplate
+## React App ES6/Less Boilerplate

 Start developing React JS applications easily with the included tooling.
 Using gulp with browserify and jasmine for testing.
+Implements a sample ReactJS application, "Reactive Notes", as examples of the setup.
+Included in the setup:

+- Browserify for Module unpacking
+- Less compilation
+- Live reloading on changes for development
+- ES6 transpilation via Babel
+- React and Flux layout example including components, actions, store, and dispatcher modules

+Still planned:

+- Example tests covering the new example app
+- Documenting example React application
+- Removing build/dist from repository

 Based on [React App Boilerplate](https://github.com/christianalfoni/react-app-boilerplate)